-Table 9-3 Open Security levels
+Table 9-3 Open Security levels (continued)

-Level Description Open Security not used The Encyclopedia volume stores information such asusers, security roles, notification groups, and privileges.
-External user authentication The Encyclopedia volume stores information such as users, security roles, and notification groups.
+Level Description External user authentication The Encyclopedia volume stores information such as users, security roles, and notification groups.
 At login, a Report Server Security Extension application authenticates users externally.
 A Report Server Security Extension application maps the user to an Actuate user.
 Complex credentials are supported.
 External user properties The Encyclopedia volume stores information such as users, security roles, and notification groups.
 Some or all user properties can be specified in an external security source.
 External or internal user authentication can be used.
 External user registration An external security source stores information such as users, security roles, and notification groups.
 All user properties are obtained externally.
 External user authentication must be used.